AAFC-BICoE/object-store-api/README.md

 docker-compose up --build
 ```

+Once the services have started you can access the endpoints at http://localhost:8081/api/v1

 ## Testing
 For testing purposes a [Docker Compose](https://docs.docker.com/compose/) example file is available in the `local` folder.